Wensi-Tang/OS-CNN/Readme.txt

+This is code for the paper here: https://arxiv.org/abs/2002.10061

 ###
 Github some times cannot render ipynb file if you find some pages cannot load plz wait for a while, and try again!!!! see this